emer/axon/README.md

 * integrate all the G's in to cell body
 * support background balanced G, I current on cell body to diminish sensitivity!
 Init

+* Detailed model of dendritic dynamics relative to cell body, with data -- dendrites a bit slower, don't reset after spiking?
+GaoGrahamZhouEtAl20

 # Pseudocode as a LaTeX doc for Paper Appendix